ochosteve08/Treblle-API-Security-Hackathon/readme.md

     - `APP_HOST` :[http://localhost](http://localhost)
   - Save the file.

-## Todo Resource Schema
+## Task Schema

-A todo resource has the following fields:
+A task resource has the following fields:

-- `id`: The unique identifier of the todo (automatically generated).
+- `id`: The unique identifier of the task (automatically generated).
-- `title`: The title of the todo.
+- `title`: The title of the task.
-- `description`: The description of the todo.
+- `description`: The description of the task.
-- `completed`: A flag indicating whether the todo is completed or not.
+- `completed`: A flag indicating whether the task is completed or not.

 ## API Routes